-If you need to tighten up your domestic payroll or just ensure you’ve done everything right before expanding into foreign markets, check out our how to do payroll e-book.
+Hence, if you need to ensure you’ve done everything right before expanding into foreign markets, then follow this guide on how to pay your global workforce.

-To establish the best payroll process for your business, you first need to evaluate the type of international workers you need.
+To establish the best payroll process for your business, you first need to evaluate the type of international workers you have or need, then determine whether you are handling remote employees or contractors.

 - Existing employees who recently moved overseas?